 Time frame: Baseline (Visit 0) to Week 24 post treatment initiation

-Proportion of subjects transplanted with a previously incompatible donor within 52 weeks after starting treatment
+Proportion of subjects transplanted with a DSA-negative donor to whom DSA was previously positive, within 52 weeks after starting treatment

 Clinical outcome measure.
 Subjects may receive a kidney transplant while in the study, either from a living or deceased donor to whom they were previously compatible, or from a previously incompatible donor in case there is a significant reduction in HLA antibody.